chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 Packing information
 ~~~~~~~~~~~~~~~~~~~~

 An insertion box is defined inside the cylindrical domain, inserting 8000 particles every 0.5 seconds while the cylinder is at rest.
-It is important to note the size of the insertion box to make sure it is completely inside our geometry.
-Otherwise, particles will be lost during the insertion stage.
+It is important to note the size of the insertion box to make sure it is completely inside our geometry to prevent particles loss during the insertion stage.
 This section is in the ``packing-rotating-drum.prm`` file.

 .. code-block:: text